thephpleague/csv/docs/9.0/reader/record-mapping.md

 > using the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
 Once created,
 > inject the instance into the class private property `observedOn`.

+This attribute will override the automatic resolution and enable fine-tuning type casting.
+It can be used on class properties and methods regardless of their visibility.

+The attribute can take up to three (3) arguments which are all optional:

+- The `offset` argument tells the engine which record key to use via its numeric or name offset.
+If not present the property name or the name of the first argument of the `setter` method will be used.
+In such case, you are required to specify the property names information.
+- The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible for type casting the record value.
+If not present, the mechanism will try to resolve the typecasting based on the propery or method argument type.
+- The `castArguments` argument enables controlling typecasting by providing extra arguments to the `TypeCasting` class constructor.
+The argument expects an associative array and relies on named arguments to inject its value to the `TypeCasting` implementing class constructor.

+<p class="message-warning">The <code>reflectionProperty</code> key can not be used with the
+<code>castArguments</code> as it is a reserved argument used by the <code>TypeCasting</code> class.</p>

+In any case, if type casting fails, an exception will be thrown.

 ### Handling the empty string

 Out of the box the `Denormalizer` makes no distinction between an empty string and the `null` value.